benjamin-hodgson/benjamin-hodgson.github.io/drafts/2019-12-04-building-prologs-rules-engine.md

 3. Unification
 4. **The rules engine**

 Today's the day!
 We're going to turn our unification algorithm into an actual programming language.
-This involves building Prolog's _rules engine_, the system which processes the rules and facts in your program to answer queries.
+Prolog's _rules engine_ is the system which processes the predicates and facts in your program to answer queries.

 The Database
 ------------

-When you load a program into your Prolog interpreter, it reads the collection of rules and facts into an internal data structure.
+When you load a program into your Prolog interpreter, it reads the collection of rules into an internal data structure.
 This data structure is known as Prolog's _database_.
-For simplicity we can represent the database as a collection of rules (ie, the same structure which comes out of the parser), but a real Prolog interpreter would use a more specialised data structure to make querying more efficient.
+For simplicity we can represent the database as an array of rules (ie, the same structure which comes out of the parser), but a real Prolog interpreter would use a more specialised data structure to make querying more efficient.

 ```csharp
 class Engine